Hereford and Worcester County Council

 Hereford and Worcester County Council was the county council of the non-metropolitan county of Hereford and Worcester in west England.
 It came into its powers on 1 April 1974 and was abolished on 31 March 1998.
 The county council was based at County Hall in Worcester.
 It was replaced by Herefordshire Council and Worcestershire County Council.

 Political control

 The first elections to the council were held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
-Political control of the council from 1974 until its abolition in 2009 was held by the following parties:
+Political control of the council from 1974 until its abolition in 2009 was as follows:

 Leadership

-The leaders of the council included:
+The leaders of the council from 1977 until its abolition in 1998 were: